-Students enrolled in the MS in Telecommunication Systems Management have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students enrolled in the MS in Telecommunication Networks have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
 Students should consult their faculty advisor regarding these options.
-The MS in Telecommunication Systems Management can be combined with a Gordon Engineering Leadership certificate.
+The MS in Telecommunication Networks can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 The M.S. programs' student learning outcome is